Paper Mario: Paper Mario: The Origami King (2020)

 Paper Mario: The Origami King is a cross-genre video game released for the Nintendo Switch in 2020.
 Mario and Luigi head to Toad Town in the Mushroom Kingdom, which they discover to be abandoned.
 At Peach's Castle, they discover Peach brainwashed and folded into origami by King Olly.
 Many other residents, including Bowser, have met a similar fate.
 King Olly covers the castle in five decorative streamers and Mario, aided by Olly's sister Olivia, head out to destroy the streamers and defeat Olly.

 Unlike Sticker Star and Color Splash, the game reintroduces some RPG elements.
 The game brings back allies, albeit in a simplified role compared to the first two Paper Mario games.
 Mario has an ability called the 1000-Fold Arms, which gives him oversized arms that can be used to tear parts of the environment to reveal secrets.
 Additionally, he possesses a bag of confetti, which is used to fill in empty holes of the overworld.
 Combat emphasizes puzzle-solving on a circular combat field; the circle is divided into rings and the player is given time to rotate the rings horizontally and vertically to line up the enemies and deal more damage.

 Spin-offs

 Mario & Luigi: Paper Jam (2015)

 Mario & Luigi: Paper Jam, known as Mario & Luigi: Paper Jam Bros. in Europe and Australia, is a role-playing video game developed by AlphaDream and published by Nintendo for the Nintendo 3DS in 2015.
 It is a crossover between the Paper Mario series and Nintendo's other spin-off series, Mario & Luigi.
 In Paper Jam, Luigi accidentally knocks over a book that contains the Paper Mario universe, which causes the two universes to cross over and spread Paper Mario residents all over the Mushroom Kingdom.
 The two Bowsers from both universes team up to kidnap both Peaches.
+Like the modern entries in the Paper Mario series, this game avoids characters original to the series and focuses primarily on characters found in the mainline Mario games.
+This is the only Mario & Luigi title to use this approach, with Starlow being the only character original to either series who makes an appearance.